defano/wyldcard/README.md

 ```
 on mouseUp
   ask "How are you, fine sir?"
-  put it into responseVar            -- ‘it' contains the user's input
+  put it into responseVar            -- 'it' contains the user's input
   put the result into responseVar    -- same effect as previous line
 end mouseUp
 ```